 These Pizza Quinoa Stuffed Portobello Mushrooms make for a really simple, fun, and kid-friendly vegetarian dinner idea.
-Fresh portobello mushrooms are stuffed with a protein-packed, pizza-inspired filling!
+The fresh portobello mushrooms are stuffed with a protein-packed, pizza-inspired filling!

-On topic!
-Pizza Quinoa Stuffed Portabella Mushrooms.
-The pictures don't do these justice, but trust me, they are delicious.
+The pictures don't do these justice, but trust me, they are delicious!

 I've been enamored with Food Doodles' Pizza Quinoa Casserole recipe for a while now.
 Usually I throw some veggies into it, but then I got the idea to stuff the pizza quinoa into veggies.

 I was going to do zucchini, but since I already posted Taco-Stuffed Zucchini this summer, I went with portabella mushrooms instead.